Overall Score 5.7 Represents average audio ecosystem compatibility score.

 more than that of Marshall Minor III by 4

-The Jabra Elite 5 support ambient sound mode, which uses microphones to pass through ambient sound so that they can still be heard even when wearing the earbuds
+Jabra Elite 5 support ambient sound mode, which uses microphones to pass through ambient noises to still be heard even when wearing the earbuds

-The Marshall Minor III support in/on-ear detection, the sensors in the device can detect when they are removed from your ears so that the music is paused.
+The Marshall Minor III have in/on-ear detection, the sensors in the device can detect when removed from your ears so that the music is paused.

-Marshall Minor III support fast charging.
-Usually, technologies like MediaTek’s Pump Express, are used to reduce the amount of time it takes to fully charge a device.
+The Marshall Minor III support fast charging.
+Usually, technologies like MediaTek’s Pump Express, are used to reduce the time it takes to charge the earbuds.

-Also the Jabra Elite 5 too support fast charging.
-It's very similar to regular charging, just that the battery fills up much faster.
-Say, with Quick Charge 3.0, the battery can be charged to 50% in 30 minutes.
+Jabra Elite 5 support fast charging.
+This kind is similar to regular charging, only that the battery fills up much faster.
+For example, with Quick Charge 3.0, the battery can be charged to 50% in 30 minutes.

-The Marshall Minor III have a mute function, they have the option to mute/unmute a conversation directly from the earbuds.
+Marshall Minor III have a mute function, they have the option to mute/unmute a conversation directly from the device.

-The Jabra Elite 5 too have this function.
-It means that you can turn off the device's microphone, but you can still hear the other party talk.
+The Jabra Elite 5 also support the mute function.
+The mute function means that you can turn off the earbuds' microphone, but still hear the other party talk.

-The Marshall Minor III, so you can access the volume control, pause, play, mute, etc whichever features are supported on the earbuds.
+With the Marshall Minor III, so you can access the volume control, pause, play, mute, etc whichever functions are supported on the earbuds.

-Jabra Elite 5 too have a control panel on them.
+The Jabra Elite 5 also have a control panel on them.

 The Jabra Elite 5 have a warranty period of 2 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use following instruction manuals.

-Marshall Minor III have voice prompts.
-Automatically receive information through audio messages, say if there is an issue with the connection.
+The Marshall Minor III have voice prompts.
+With voice prompts, you receive information via audio messages, say if there is a problem with the connection.

-Jabra Elite 5 also have voice prompts meaning the device notifies you when the battery is running low, and you need to recharge the earbuds.
+Jabra Elite 5 also have voice prompts .i.e the device will notify you when the battery is running low, and it's time to recharge the earbuds.

-Marshall Minor III come with a special pouch.
-Carrying earbuds without a case, or placing them inside your pockets without a cover may easily damage them.
+The Marshall Minor III come with a special case.
+Carrying earphones openly, or placing them in your pockets without a casing can easily put them at risk of getting damaged.

 Jabra Elite 5 too have a travel bag included, which is useful for safe transportation.